 How do I know if I am due for training?

 All new employees are required to take FERPA and Respect and Esteem training within their first 30 days of employment.
-In addition, all employees must take the training at least every two years during APU's designated training years (2014, 2016, 2018 etc.).
+In addition, all employees must take the training at least every two years, during APU’s designated training years.
 Human Resources will inform the APU community when the training period commences and when it ends.

-Due to new laws effective 2018, both the FERPA and Respect & Esteem trainings have amendments that are included within the policy section of each training.
+Due to new laws effective 2018, the FERPA and Respect and Esteem trainings have amendments that are included within the policy section of each training.
 For the FERPA training, the amendment provides information that corrects and thus supersedes what is contained on slides 19, 20, and 24 within the training.
 In particular, student addresses and student class schedules are no longer considered directory information and cannot be released as directory information.
-They can be disclosed with the student’s consent or under another exception to FERPA’s non-disclosure rule.
+They can, however, be disclosed with the student’s consent or under another exception to FERPA’s nondisclosure rule.

-For the Respect & Esteem training, the amendment simply provides additional information as required by the law.
+For the Respect and Esteem training, the amendment simply provides additional information as required by law.